Friday the 13th (1980 film): Prequel series

 On October 31, 2022, a Friday the 13th prequel streaming series was announced, titled Crystal Lake.
 It will be written and executive produced by Bryan Fuller and Victor Miller, along with executive producers Marc Toberoff and Rob Barsamian.
-A24 will serve as the studio behind the series and will air on Peacock.
 In January 2023, Adrienne King was cast in a recurring undisclosed role.
 She previously portrayed Alice Hardy in the 1980 original film and its 1981 sequel.
 Writing for the series was slated to begin in late January 2023 with Kevin Williamson writing one episode for season one, but production was delayed by the Writers Guild of America strike from May 2 to September 27, and the SAG-AFTRA strike from July 4 to November 9.
 On May 6, 2024, unconfirmed reports stated that the series was no longer happening.
 However, the following day, Bloody Disgusting confirmed that the series was still happening, but was going through a retooling process.
+A24 serves as the studio behind the series and will premiere on Peacock on October 15, 2026.